 In most cases, enlargement of thyroid glands stems from a non-cancerous tumour called an adenoma.

-Rarely it is caused by malignant tumours known as thyroid adenocarcinomas.
+On rare occasions, it is caused by malignant tumours known as thyroid adenocarcinomas.

 The factors that cause these tumours leading to hyperthyroidism are unknown as yet.